Rattled and uncertain of its future, Twitter stumbles on

 The social network’s lawyers have blamed Musk for withholding consent for two employee retention programs “designed to keep selected top talent during a period of intense uncertainty generated in large part by Musk’s erratic conduct.”

-In one, the board is shown firing bullets into Twitter above the sarcastic caption: “Who could have done this?”—AFP
+In one, the board is shown firing bullets into Twitter above the sarcastic caption: “Who could have done this?”

 Comments